transloadit/uppy/website/src/docs/locales.md

 ## Overriding locale strings for a specific plugin

 Many plugins come with their own locale strings, and the packs we provide consist of most of those strings.
 You can, however, override a locale string for a specific plugin, regardless of whether you are using locale pack or not.
-See the plugin documentation for the list of locale strings it uses (for example, [here’s Dashboard](http://localhost:4000/docs/dashboard/#locale)).
+See the plugin documentation for the list of locale strings it uses (for example, [here’s how to use it with the Dashboard UI](https://uppy.io/docs/dashboard/#locale)).

 ```js
 const Uppy = require('@uppy/core')